Margaret E. Barber: Life and Christian ministry

 Barber lived with little traveling and no publicity.
 Rather, she was content to just remain home and pray.
-She helped those who sought her counsel in seeking after the Lord, one of whom was Watchman Nee.
+She helped those who sought her counsel in seeking after the Lord, including Watchman Nee and his assistant Witness Lee.
 Furthermore, Barber lived by faith.
 She was not guaranteed regular funds from the Surrey Chapel Mission Band and had no outward means of support.

 One of Barber's well-known characteristics was her anticipation of the second coming of Jesus Christ.
 This is evident in the many poems she wrote on waiting for Christ's return, some of which were later adapted into hymns.
 In one account given by Watchman Nee (concerning the eve of 1925):

 Lord, will You really let the year 1925 pass away?
 Although it is the last day of the year, I still ask You to come today.

 Barber died in 1930 in Anchorage Pagoda of Crohn's disease.
 All of her belongings, which included little more than her old Bible with all her notes, were left to Watchman Nee.
 In the March 1930 issue of Watchman Nee's periodical, ‘’The Present Testimony,’’ Nee made the following remarks concerning Miss Barber’s departure:

 We feel most sorrowful concerning the news of the passing away of Miss Barber in Lo-Hsing Pagoda, Fukien.
 She was one who was very deep in the Lord, and in my opinion, the kind of fellowship she had with the Lord and the kind of faithfulness she expressed to the Lord are rarely found on this earth.”

 — Watchman Nee, ’’Watchman Nee: A Seer of the Divine Revelation in the Present Age.’’
 Anaheim: Living Stream Ministry, 1991:18.
 Print.